iamartineza/biosspheres/README.md

 # Biosspheres

 A Python-based solver for Laplace and Helmholtz scattering by multiple disjoint spheres, utilizing spherical harmonic decomposition and local multiple trace formulations.

 Its main routines are for:
 - Computing boundary integral operators evaluated and tested against spherical harmonics.
 - Building Calderón operators.
 - Solving transmission problems using the multiple trace formulation.
+- Coupling the problems with ordinary differential equations in time.

 # Installation